 The European Commission introduced the Market Stability Reserve to reduce the surplus of emissions permits.
 There’s a number of reasons why there is a large surplus of emissions permits:

-- Too many emission rights have been made available to industrial companies and plant operators in relation to their requirements.
-Unused emission rights can be carried over from one year to the next.
+- Too many emissions permits were available to industry and plant operators.
+Unused permits could be carried over from year to year.

 - Plants could offset part of their emissions through emission reductions in developing countries.

 So, the EU decided to auction fewer emissions permits.
 The ones that were’t auctioned were moved to the market stability reserve.
 The EU records how many emissions permits are in the market.
 It also records how many have been handed in for carbon emissions or were cancelled.

 The EU decides how many emissions allowances will be auctioned and how many will be put in the reserve.
 They decide this based on how many emissions permits are available.
 From 2023, surplus emissions permits will be cancelled from the reserve.
 If you cancel emissions permits yourself today, then the EU may cancel fewer in the future.

 To prevent this, at first we will hold the emission permits in our account.
 They aren’t available to the market- because we won’t sell them again.
 But they’ll be counted as available surplus permits, which will lead to the EU cancelling more emissions permits.